Performing a pre-ride maintenance check on your Yamaha WaveRunner will help to ensure that your WaveRunner is maintained correctly and ready to ride.

 If the interior of the hull is dirty, use Yamalube Bilge Cleaner and follow the directions on the bottle.
 This step keeps the engine compartment clean and makes inspections much easier.
 Now is also an excellent time to make sure that the battery terminals are also secure and clean.
 Corrosion or loose cables could leave you stranded or worse, damage your electrical system.

-If the terminals are corroded, clean them with a wire brush and apply Yamalube battery terminal cleaner and protector, be sure and check the electrolyte level.
+If the terminals are corroded, clean them with a wire brush and check the electrolyte level.
 If it is low, top off with distilled water.
 Then make sure the battery is strapped down securely.

 Check your Oil Levels